Bremer Canyon Pelagic (Naturaliste Charters) – Saturday 9th December 2023

 Orca spotted on a Killer Whale Watching Tour in Bremer Bay

-Highlights: The birding highlights were provided by two White-chinned Petrels, a close pass by an Arctic Tern, a Long-tailed Jaeger kleptoparasitising a White-faced Storm-Petrel, and three Gibson’s (Wandering) Albatrosses.
+The Bremer Canyon Pelagic Tours and Birding highlights included two White-chinned Petrels and a close pass by an Arctic Tern.
+A Long-tailed Jaeger was seen kleptoparasitising a White-faced Storm-Petrel.
+We also spotted three Gibson’s (Wandering) Albatrosses.

-We also had short views of a scattered pod of Orca, brief views of a Sunfish, and great interactions with a large pod of Common Bottlenose Dolphins.
+Additionally, we had short views of a scattered pod of Orca and brief sightings of a Sunfish.
+A large pod of Common Bottlenose Dolphins provided great interactions.

-Naturaliste Charters crew and photographers: Paul Cross (skipper), Craig Cotterill, Keith Lightbody, Kyle Sims, Machi Yoshida and Mark Jackman.
+The Naturaliste Charters crew included Paul Cross (skipper), Craig Cotterill, Keith Lightbody, Kyle Sims, Machi Yoshida, and Mark Jackman.

-Conditions: Moderate south-easterlies persisted for much of the morning and the ride out to the canyon was quite lumpy with regular sea spray drenching those at the rear of the main deck.
+Conditions: Moderate south-easterly winds persisted through most of the morning.
+Our ride out to the canyon was lumpy, with regular sea spray drenching those at the rear of the main deck.

-The winds and seas dropped mid-morning and the rest of the day was very comfortable with enough winds around to keep the birds flying all day.
-The swell was moderate throughout, between 2.5 and 3.5 metres.
+By mid-morning, the winds and seas eased, making the rest of the day very comfortable.
+Wind conditions remained enough to keep the birds flying all day.
+The swell remained moderate, between 2.5 and 3.5 metres.

-Report: This trip was the first of four dedicated pelagics out to the Bremer Canyon and was our first look at the newly refurbished and extended MV Alison Maree.
+Report: This trip marked the first of four dedicated pelagic expeditions to the Bremer Canyon and our first look at the newly refurbished MV Alison Maree.

-The boat handled the choppy conditions on the way out easily and we made good time out to the Bremer Canyon ‘hotspot’.
-Shortly after passing Glasse Island, we encountered our first Flesh-footed Shearwaters; as expected these were common throughout the day.
+The boat handled the choppy conditions on the way out with ease.
+We made good time to the Bremer Canyon ‘hotspot’.
+After passing Glasse Island, we encountered our first Flesh-footed Shearwaters, which were common throughout the day.

-Halfway across the shelf, the call of ‘jaeger’ went out and a fine Long-tailed Jaeger flew parallel to the boat for several minutes before briefly chasing a White-faced Storm-Petrel and forcing it to disgorge some morsels of food the jaeger then collected.
+Halfway across the shelf, the call of ‘jaeger’ went out.
+A Long-tailed Jaeger flew alongside the boat for several minutes, then briefly chased a White-faced Storm-Petrel.
+The jaeger forced the petrel to disgorge some food, which the jaeger then collected.

-The first Shy Albatross and Bridled Terns of the day were also seen on the outward journey.
+Other sightings included the first Shy Albatross and Bridled Terns of the day were also spotted on the outward journey.

 Petrels spotted resting over the waterWhite-chinned Petrels

-Within minutes of arriving at the Bremer Canyon, we spotted a small mixed group of Grey-faced and Great-winged petrels sitting on the water feeding on squid scraps.
+Minutes after arriving at the Bremer Canyon, we spotted a small mixed group of Grey-faced and Great-winged Petrels.
+They were sitting on the water, feeding on squid scraps.

-As we slowed to watch these birds, a single White-chinned Petrel was spotted feeding nearby.
+As we slowed to observe these birds, a single White-chinned Petrel was spotted feeding nearby.

-We had now arrived at the famous ‘hotspot’ and within minutes the first Gibson’s (Wandering) Albatross of the day passed the stern…when suddenly the call of ‘blows’ went out and the unmistakable black-andwhite patterning of Orca was spotted.
+We had now reached the famous ‘hotspot’, and within minutes, the first Gibson’s (Wandering) Albatross of the day passed the stern.
+Suddenly, the call of ‘blows’ went out, and we spotted the unmistakable black-and-white patterning of Orca.

-A mature bull and several females made a few close-ish passes but most of the group were scattered over a large area so we continued on our way to slightly deeper waters.
+A mature bull and several females made a few close passes, but most of the group scattered over a large area.
+In response, continued on our way to slightly deeper waters.

-We soon stopped to start chumming around the 1200 m contour and it wasn’t long before good numbers of Flesh-footed Shearwaters were feeding behind the boat along with regular Great-winged Petrels and a few Grey-faced Petrels.
+We soon stopped to begin chumming around the 1200m contour.
+It didn’t take long before good numbers of Flesh-footed Shearwaters gathered behind the boat.
+Regular Great-winged Petrels and a few Grey-faced Petrels also joined.

-Small numbers of Shy/White-capped and Indian Yellow-nosed Albatrosses also stopped to feed on the fish scraps, whilst a few White-faced Storm-petrels fed further back down the oily slick.
+Small numbers of Shy/White-capped and Indian Yellow-nosed Albatrosses stopped to feed on the fish scraps.
+A few White-faced Storm-petrels fed further down the oily slick.

-It soon revealed itself to be a very fine Arctic Tern as it passed close to our stern giving everyone excellent views of this relatively scarce visitor from the northern high latitudes.
+Next, a dainty ‘commic’ tern was spotted approaching the boat.
+After the reveal we realised it to be a fine Arctic Tern.
+It passed close to our stern, giving everyone excellent views of this relatively scarce visitor from the northern high latitudes.

 Bremer Bay Orca Watching ToursOrca

-After drifting for a few hours with no new species appearing, we decided to move back out to slightly deeper waters.
+After drifting for a few hours with no new species, we decided to move back to slightly deeper waters.

-During this short transit we passed close to a decent-sized Sunfish and the second Gibson’s Albatross for the day came into to check us out but was quickly on its way again.
+During this short transit, we passed close to a decent-sized Sunfish.
+The second Gibson’s Albatross for the day approached but quickly flew off.

-Thankfully the third Gibson’s Albatross was sighted shortly after and it stayed with us for longer, giving everyone amazing views of this incredible seabird!
+Soon after, we spotted the third Gibson’s Albatross, and it stayed with us longer.
+This allowed everyone to enjoy amazing views of this incredible seabird!

-A quick fly-by Short-tailed Shearwater, at the western edge of their range here, was followed soon after by our second White-chinned Petrel of the day.
+A quick fly-by Short-tailed Shearwater appeared at the western edge of their range here.
+Shortly after, we spotted our second White-chinned Petrel of the day.

 Indian Yellow Nosed Albatross spotted on tour

-The homeward journey was memorable for a large group of Common Bottlenose Dolphins that broke away from chasing baitfish to play around boat – surfing the bow waves and repeatedly jumping next to the boat and in our wake.
+Heading homeward, our journey was memorable as a large group of Common Bottlenose Dolphins that broke away from chasing baitfish to play around boat.
+Surfing the bow waves and repeatedly jumping next to the boat and in our wake.

 Final notable sightings were a brief view of an Arctic Jaeger as we approached the coast and a small group of Common Dolphins.